mahdaen/node-import/readme.md

 NodeJS Import
 ===========
-Imports dependencies and run it directly or concatenate them and exports to file.
+Imports dependencies and run it directly (sync/async) or concatenate them and exports to file.

+### **Why?**
 Before I write this, I just think if I can concatenate my scripts with direct import in each file.
-But when I thinking how to do that, I think I need to create script that can concatenate and run it.
+But when I thinking how to do that, I think I need to create script that can concatenate and run it, as well supporting synchronus mode without headache.

+By default, imported scripts executed in synchronus mode, since for async purpose nodejs already have it, even we have `async` module.

+We know that asynchronus evented I/O model is the benefits of nodejs.
+But sometimes, probably we need to runs synchronus scripts, especially when we create some modules and we need to separate the files but we need to ensure each files can communicate with each others, including the global variables in each files.

 ### **Installation**
 ***